Does Promescent Delay Spray Actually Work?

-The company boasts a pretty impressive advertising reach with mentions by popular pornstar Johnny Sinz and popular TV shows such as the Doctors.
-Promescent has been popping up in stores like Walgreens and CVS across the country.
+The company boasts a pretty impressive advertising reach with mentions by popular pornstar Johnny Sins and popular TV shows such as the Doctors.
+Promescent has been popping up in large retailers such as Target, which now carries the product in locations all across the country.

 Unlike a lot of products in this industry, Promescent actually has a story behind it.

 Any time a sex product has some serious thought and care put into it by it's founders, I tend to take notice and sniff around myself to see if they're really what they say they are or just applying some fancy marketing to pull the wool over our eyes.